davidjerleke/embla-carousel/README.md

 Classname that will be applied to the selected slide.

 **`draggableClass`** (string)
-Classname that will be applied to the wrapper when the carousel mounts if draggable is set to true.
+Classname that will be applied to the wrapper when the carousel mounts if `draggable` is `true`.

 **`draggingClass`** (string)
 Classname that will be applied to the wrapper when a pointer is dragging the carousel.